CameronHosking/Kmers-counter/README.md

 # Welcome to the Kmers-counter wiki!

 # Installation
-download all files into the same folder then run `make` to generate the executable.
+Download all files into the same folder then run `make` to generate the executable.

 # Arguments
 Arguments are supplied as either flags or key value